vitalyvels/Harvard_CS50x_2020_Solutions/02_Week_Arrays_In_C_Language/02.1. Readability.c/Main_Solution/readme.md

     (12) using existing funtion calls
-    (13) using text char 2D arrays of tes text examples tied to resulting grade (14) comparing test and benchmark result grades (15) evaluating the difference of test results and digging the details and cause (16) correct main code for minor unseen previousely algorithm mistakes (e.g. missing =0 for some loops)
+    (13) using text char 2D arrays of tes text examples tied to resulting grade (14) comparing test and benchmark result grades (15) evaluating the difference of test results and digging into the details and cause (16) correct main code for minor unseen previousely algorithm mistakes (e.g. missing =0 for some loops)
 ### - how to debug code, find mistakes, functions, new code/algorithm solutions
+### - how to use github, Jira and Confluence applying to the software project
 ### - how to comment, style the code, make code clear, effective and beautiful:)